Nationally Recognized Vaccine Injury Lawyers

-COVID-19 vaccines are not included in the Vaccine Injury Table and are therefore not included in the VICP.
+**Note:** As of 4/2023 COVID-19 vaccines are not currently included in the Vaccine Injury Table and are therefore not included in the VICP.

 No. The shingles vaccine is not covered by the VICP.
 The varicella (chicken pox) vaccine is covered though.
 Individuals who claim the shingles vaccine is the cause of their injury would have to file a civil suit outside of the VICP.

 You may be able to file a civil lawsuit in court outside of the VICP.
 Talk to an experienced vaccine attorney to explore your options.
-You can call Green & Schafle for a free consultation at 215-462-3330.
+You can request a callback below from our licensed vaccine injury lawyer, David Carney.

 The statute of limitations in the VICP is very strict.
 To be eligible for compensation, claims must be filed within the following periods: